ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/pie_showpercentage.md

 ---
+noindex: true
-Title: "Slice Percentages - ScottPlot 4.1 Cookbook"
+title: "Slice Percentages - ScottPlot 4.1 Cookbook"
 Description: "The percentage of each slice can be displayed at its center."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71